Independence for Scotland Party

-The Independence for Scotland Party (ISP) (Scottish Gaelic: Pàrtaidh Neo-eisimeileachd do dh'Alba) is a political party in Scotland which supports Scottish independence within the European Free Trade Association (EFTA).
+The Independence for Scotland Party (ISP) (Scottish Gaelic: Pàrtaidh Neo-eisimeileachd do dh'Alba) is a minor political party in Scotland which supports Scottish independence within the European Free Trade Association (EFTA).

 History

 The party was founded in 2020 and was registered by the Electoral Commission on 7 May 2020.

-On 8 January 2021, Roddy McCuish became the first elected representative of the ISP, when he joined the party while on Argyll and Bute Council, having been elected as an independent and then later moving to the party.
-He had been both a Scottish National Party representative and an independent.
-In March 2022, McCuish announced that he would not be standing for re-election at the 5 May 2022 Scottish local elections.

-In November 2020, the party came under fire for quoting Kenny MacAskill's published view on constituency versus list voting.
+In November 2020, the party came under fire for quoting then Scottish National Party (SNP) Member of Parliament (MP) Kenny MacAskill's published view on constituency versus list voting.
 MacAskill issued a statement saying that the advert was made without his consent.

+On 8 January 2021, former SNP councillor Roddy McCuish became the first elected representative of the ISP, when he joined the party while on Argyll and Bute Council, having been sitting as an independent since his re-election in 2017.
+McCuish would later announce that he would stand down at the 2022 election.